-During seed storage, seeds age and their quality declines by oxidation.
-This is influenced by seed moisture level, presence of oxygen, and temperature, in decreasing order of importance.
+During seed storage, seed ages and its quality declines by oxidation.
+This is influenced by seed moisture level, presence of oxygen and temperature, in decreasing order of im-portance.
 This guide-booklet explains and highlights the main issues to look out for when drying and storing seed.
-It proposes cost- and time-saving solutions for on-farm drying and storage, namely:
+It proposes costand time-saving solutions for on-farm drying and storage, namely: